Cyclotomic difference sets in finite fields: Introduction

 In 1953, Lehmer published a paper \cite{lehmer1953residue} investigating cyclotomic and modified cyclotomic difference sets in $\mathbb{F}_p$, where she established necessary and sufficient conditions for their existence via cyclotomic numbers and applied these to get fruitful results (see \cite[Chapter 2]{berndt1998gauss} for an introduction to cyclotomic numbers).
 She proved that neither $H_{p,m}$ nor $M_{p,m}$ is a nontrivial difference set in $\mathbb{F}_p$ with odd $m$, and determined all the nontrivial $m$th-cyclotomic and modified $m$th-cyclotomic difference sets in $\mathbb{F}_p$ for $4\leqslant m\leqslant8$: they are

-Note that the Pell equation $u^2-8v^2=1$ deriving from (\ref{33}) forces $u$ and $v$ to be odd in order that $1+8u^2$ is prime (\cite[page 429]{lehmer1953residue}), while $u$ is odd and $v$ is even in (\ref{35}) for the similar reason (\cite[page 432]{lehmer1953residue}).
+Note that the Pell equation $u^2-8v^2=1$ coming from (\ref{33}) forces $u$ and $v$ to be odd in order that $1+8u^2$ is prime (\cite[page 429]{lehmer1953residue}), while $u$ is odd and $v$ is even in (\ref{35}) for a similar reason (\cite[page 432]{lehmer1953residue}).
 On the other hand, it is not known yet whether there exist infinitely many primes $p$ as in (\ref{33}) or (\ref{35}), although Lehmer noticed that they are quite rare by computation results.

 Since Lehmer's significant paper, cyclotomic numbers have been the main tool for studying existence of cyclotomic and modified cyclotomic difference sets.
-The criterion in terms of cyclotomic numbers established by Lehmer originally in $\mathbb{F}_p$ extends to general finite field $\mathbb{F}_q$ in the same form, and then it is shown that, if $q$ is odd, the general finite field case does not give more examples than (\ref{32})--(\ref{35}) for $m$ odd or $4\leqslant m\leqslant8$ \cite{hall1965characters,storer1967cyclotomy}.
+The criterion in terms of cyclotomic numbers established by Lehmer originally in $\mathbb{F}_p$ extends to general finite fields $\mathbb{F}_q$ in the same form, and then it is shown that, if $q$ is odd, the general finite field case does not give more examples than (\ref{32})--(\ref{35}) for $m$ odd or $4\leqslant m\leqslant8$ \cite{hall1965characters,storer1967cyclotomy}.
 As for the case when $q=p$, more nonexistence results on $m$th-cyclotomic and modified cyclotomic difference sets have been proved.
 They are now known to be nonexistent for $m=10$ \cite{MR0113851}, $12$ \cite{whiteman1960cyclotomic}, $14$ \cite{muskat1966cyclotomic}, $16$ \cite{evans1980bioctic}, $18$ \cite{baumert1967cyclotomic} and $20$ \cite{evans1999nonexistence}.
 Although widely believed that for any larger even $m$ neither $H_{p,m}$ nor $M_{p,m}$ forms a difference set, it has only been proved for some values of $m$ under extra condition: $m\equiv6\pmod{8}$ with $4\in H_{p,m}$ \cite{muskat1966cyclotomic}, and $m=24$ with $2\in H_{p,3}$ or $3\in H_{p,4}$ \cite{evans1983twenty}.
 One of the difficulties for higher powers is to evaluate the cyclotomic numbers, and also the work is quite laborious when $m$ grows.

 In this paper, we alternate the approach by considering the relations that the corresponding Gauss sums must satisfy, which leads to overdetermined systems of polynomial equations.
-This enables us to determine $m$th-cyclotomic and modified cyclotomic difference sets in $\mathbb{F}_q$ up to $m=22$ including even $q$s', and gives insight for general $m$s'.
+This enables us to determine $m$th-cyclotomic and modified cyclotomic difference sets in $\mathbb{F}_q$ up to $m=22$ including even $q$, and gives insight for general $m$.

 There are definite links between difference sets and other structures (see for example \cite{baumert1971cyclic}).
 A remarkable one is that to finite projective planes, which we will illustrate in Subsection~\ref{sec5}.
 Physical applications of difference sets can be found in the references listed in \cite{byard2011lam}.